-When Missy Maclin and her daughter Breanna met with Michael Schmitz, M.D., in November 2011, it was the little things that impressed them about the Chief of Orthopaedics at Children’s.
+When Missy Maclin and her daughter Breanna met with Michael Schmitz, M.D., chief of Orthopaedics at Children’s, in November 2011, it was the little things that impressed them.

 “He never looked at his watch when he talked with us,” Missy said.
 “He never rushed us.
 He took his time.
 It was all about Breanna, which I think is the way it should be.”

-In April 2011, Missy noticed her daughter, 8 years old at the time, was standing “a little awkwardly.”
-When she took Breanna to see her pediatrician, the doctor immediately recognized the signs of scoliosis and recommended the family see a specialist.
+Months earlier, Missy noticed her 8-year-old daughter was standing “a little awkwardly.”
+Breanna’s pediatrician recognized the signs of scoliosis and recommended they see a specialist.

-Missy and her husband were in unfamiliar territory and scared for their daughter.
-It did not help that they felt uncomfortable with the first two doctors they met with after their daughter’s diagnosis.
+Missy and her husband were in unfamiliar territory and were not comfortable with the first two doctors they met with after the diagnosis.

 Missy went online to do research on spine specialists in Georgia and landed on the orthopaedic services at Children’s and Dr. Schmitz.
-A few days later, the Maclin family drove from their home in Columbus to meet with Dr. Schmitz and learn about Breanna’s condition.
+A few days later, the Maclin family drove from Columbus to meet with him.